leonfoks/coretran/README.md

 3. Install Python and the software to generate the source code documentation locally (optional!
 You could just go [here](https://leonfoks.github.io/coretran/))

 ### Installing the GNU fortran compiler <a name="gfortran"></a>
 To compile my library, I have been using gfortran version 6.3.0 because of the use of submodules and other 2008 standards.
-I you want to use Intel's fortran compiler you will need ifort version 16+ or 17+
+I you want to use Intel's fortran compiler you will need ifort version 17+

 #### * Linux
 If you work in Linux you should be well versed in installing packages on your system.
 At the time of writing this I am running on Ubuntu 16.04 LTS.